ellie-gem/distributed-systems-2024/ds-ass-2/README.md

 - JUnit
 - Some of my test files have some integrated components.
 I wasn't sure where to put them.

 I wanted to smash my laptop so many times while doing this.
-It doesnt help that my laptop is gets slow and glitchy bc I am running IDEA on WSL2
+It doesnt help that my laptop gets slow and glitchy bc I am running IDEA on WSL2